thegooddocsproject/chronologue/README2.md

 * Test suites for integrations or applications using the Chronologue Time Standard
 * Tools for conversion between the Gregorian, Mayan, and Hijri calendars and the Chronologue Time Standard (CTS)

+Chronologue does not support self-crossing timestreams (for example—warning The Good Place spoilers—the [Jeremy Bearimy](https://www.youtube.com/watch?v=RFm9ClqlGuo&feature=youtu.be&t=32) timeline).

 ## Using Chronologue

 Please see our [LICENSE](/LICENSE) file (CC-BY  4.0).